UK Amateur Licensing

 UK Amateur Radio Licence

-- Online Licensing: Online Access and User Guide
+- Online Licensing: Online Access, Guide

 - 2.3 GHz: Users should read this and register